NETWAYS/ansible-role-ca/README.md

 The following handler names are available for registration:

-* `Ansible-role-ca : on certificate change`: runs on client certificate change
+* `Ansible-role-ca : on certificate change`: runs on certificate change
 * `Ansible-role-ca : on server certificate change`: runs on server certificate change
 * `Ansible-role-ca : on etcd certificate change`: runs on etcd certificate change
 * `Ansible-role-ca : on etcd server certificate change`: runs on etcd server certificate change